 Clockwise from top left: Creation of Mystic Bazaar, starting with a quick digital sketch.

-From top, left to right, to bottom: Stages of production for Great Statue of Tahsanook-Lai, showing the development of the illustration from a rough pencil sketch, which was then scanned and placed in Photoshop as the start point for the digital artwork.
+From top, left to right, to bottom: Stages of production for Great Statue of Tahsanook-Lai, showing the development of the illustration from a rough pencil sketch, which was then scanned and placed in Photoshop as the starting point for the digital artwork.

 Clockwise from top left: Steps involved in the creation of Stone Column, showing the application of very quick strokes with a custom brush to build texture and suitable detail.